 The interior is nicely done too.
 The chrome does make another appearance here and is well executed and works well with the mostly black interior.
 The t-roof is removable; it was a bit of a challenge to remove the two pieces though.
 Word of caution to all, I broke one of the small clips underneath the t-roof when trying to re-install them, be careful!
 Carpeting is available here with Corvette etched on both the driver and passenger side footwells.
 Carpeting also extends to the rear.
 A nice touch here is the harness I believe that is used to secure the t-roof during transport.

 The engine appears to have all the elements to the original 1:1 in place, but I’m no authority of Corvette so please let me and others know of any misses.
-Detail is nice and forward opening hood mimics the 1:1 nicely.
+The detail is nice and the forward opening hood mimics the 1:1 nicely.
 I do wish we had the hinge work we’re accustomed to seeing on new AUTOart releases but nonetheless it works!
 Motor detail extends to the undercarriage.
 I love the blue painted block and detail of the transmission and dual exhaust.
 Nice work here AUTOart!
-The headlights are operational, and work flawlessly.
-It’s funny though AUTOart provides the end user with instructions and key to open and close them, but it wasn’t required for me.
+The headlights are operational and work flawlessly.
+It’s funny though AUTOart provides the end-user with instructions and the key to open and close them, it wasn’t required for me.
 I rather have instruction on how to remove and install the t-roof!

 This model was a true pleasure to review and an easy one to recommend.
 I can’t really find anything negative to say about it.
 My only beef would be the clips to secure the t-roof bits.
 If you’re a fan of Corvette this 25th Anniversary model is a must for your collection.
 Enjoy the pics!